portfolio

 View of Installation

-Rainforest IV - 50th Anniversary Installation, exhibited at The Grand Theatre, Kingston (June 2023)
+Rainforest IV - 50th Anniversary Installation, exhibited at The Grand Theatre, Kingston, CA (June 2023)

 Steel rain gauge, transducer, soundscape composition